 secret

 property is the password identifier.
-This can be an encrypted string or a plaintext password and will be used to compare with other secrets via the heartbeat action.
+This can take the form of an encrypted string or a plaintext password, which is then used to compare with other secrets via the heartbeat action.

 If the identity provider's code does not natively return this object with the specified properties, it is necessary to convert it by creating a